We also

 Ted Birke/Valerie O'Hara/Bill Barry/Perryn Pomatto/Maggi Veltre

-plays, dusting them off and giving them new life and vitality here on Zoom.
-She
+old plays, dusting them off and giving them new life and vitality here on Zoom.

-deeply appreciates the talent she is connecting with today - as well as that
+She deeply appreciates the talent she is connecting with today - as well as

 Directed